 Zignature isn’t just popular because of its use of Kangaroo, it is also one of the leading providers of limited ingredient dog food, and they have a vast range of recipes that make use of meats such as Goat and Venison.

-When this pedigree and experience in limited ingredient formulas are combined with meat like Kangaroo, an extremely versatile and unique novel meat or limited ingredient formula is born.
+When this pedigree and experience in limited ingredient formulas are combined with meat like Kangaroo, an extremely versatile and unique novel meat formula is born.

 Billy + Margot Single Protein Dog Food – Wild Kangaroo & Superfood Blend Review